Winterfeldt, Hans Karl von

 In 1744, when the Second Silesian War broke out, Frederick II employed Winterfeldt in the same capacity as before.
 Winterfeldt was instrumental in winning a series of successful minor engagements.

-In 1745, Winterfeldt was promoted to major-general.
-His promotion was to date from January 1743.
+On May 23 1745, Winterfeldt was promoted to major-general.
+His promotion was to date from December 1 1743.
 After the battle of Hohenfriedberg, which took place on June 4 1745, Frederick gave Winterfeldt the captaincy of Tatiau for his great services during this combat.
 On November 24, at Katholisch-Hennersdorf, where the sudden and unexpected invasion of the Austro-Saxons was checked by the vigour of Zieten, Winterfeldt arrived on the field in time to take a decisive share.

 During the ten years' peace that preceded the next great war, Winterfeldt was in constant attendance upon the king, except when employed on confidential missions in the provinces or abroad.

-In 1756, Winterfeldt was promoted to lieutenant-general and received the Order of the Black Eagle.
+In May 1756, Winterfeldt was appointed Chef of the former Kacke Infantry.
+On June 8, he was promoted to lieutenant-general and received the Order of the Black Eagle.
+On August 21, he was appointed governor of Colberg.
 During the same year, he was very active in collecting information as to the coalition that was secretly preparing to crush Prussia, and in preparing for the war.
 He took a leading part in the discussions which decided Frederick to strike the first blow.
 He took part in the Prussian invasion of Saxony.
 He was at Pirna with the king, and advised him against absorbing the Saxon prisoners into his own army.

 In 1757, when the Prussian army proceeded to the invasion of Bohemia, Winterfeldt accompanied Schwerin in the advance on Prague.
 On May 6, he took part in the ferocious Battle of Prague.
 In June, after the defeat of Kolin, Winterfeldt, who had the confidence of Frederick, was entrusted with the conduct of the retreat.
 During these operations, Winterfeldt was obliged to work in close contact with the king's brother, Prince Wilhelm, the Duke of Brunswick-Bevern, Zieten and others of his enemies.
 The situation degenerated into an open conflict and the Prince of Prussia retired from the army.
 After these events, when Frederick gave Winterfeldt renewed marks of his confidence, the general animosity reached its height.
 On September 7, Winterfeldt fell a victim to his own bravery in the Combat of Moys near Gorlitz.
 His wound, the first serious wound he had ever received, proved fatal and he died on September 8.